https://islifearecipe.net

 Great work Chef Julie, I really enjoyed myself today thanks.

-If you are in to your cooking, you should try one of these courses.
+If you are into your cooking, you should try one of these courses.
 It really was very good.
-I had great fun doing my Cooking Class @ TOTT, with Chef Julie Yee.
+I had great fun doing my Cooking Class TOTT, with Chef Julie Yee.
 Chef Julie is 1/2 Peranakan, and like me she used to cook with her grandmother.
 This time though for commercial sales of Peranakan pastries.
-She has also written a rather good cookbook, Peranakan snacks, and desserts.
-Have a look at Chef Julie on Facebook, or come to have a cooking lesson with here at TOTT.
+She has also written a rather good cookbook, Peranakan Snacks, and Desserts.
+Have a look at Chef Julie on Facebook, or come to have a cooking lesson with her here at TOTT.
 TOTT is located at 896 Dunearn Road in the Sime Derby building.

 How did it go;